QCDAO/qcdao-docs/overview.md

 ---

-## **13. To-Do List**

-Key action items include completing the whitepaper, building the DAO’s smart contracts, and conducting a third-party audit.
-The outreach plan is structured around a funnel that progresses from whitepaper publication to partnerships with quantum companies such as QCi, IBM, Quantinuum, and finance institutions like HSBC and DBS.

-Additional focus areas include preparing hackathons, designing token reward systems, and organizing a launch event.
-These tasks collectively build the foundation needed for a successful testnet deployment and eventual mainnet operation.

-* Smart contract development
-* DAO audit
-* Whitepaper
-* Official website
-* Outreach plan (whitepaper → site → proposals → partnerships)
-* Corporate partnerships: QCi, IBM, Binance, Classiq, Quantinuum, HSBC, OCBC, DBS
-* Hackathons + token rewards
-* Launch event

----

 ## **14. Expectations**

-The estimated setup cost is low—around $200 for hosting and testnet infrastructure—while audits and future upgrades may require additional investment.
+The estimated setup cost is low for hosting and testnet infrastructure—while audits and future upgrades may require additional investment.
 The DAO is expected to operate leanly using platforms like Vercel for hosting and Sepolia for testing.
 Long-term success is measured by the volume of funded proposals, with an aspirational goal of at least one funded project per month.

 Financial projections envision rapid growth in funding flows: $10M in Year 1, $100M in Year 2, and $1B in Year 3.
 These targets reflect the belief that decentralized funding can unlock massive global interest in quantum technologies once a trustworthy and transparent platform exists.

-* Setup cost: ~$200
-* Network: Sepolia (testnet)
-* Audit: Ottersec
-* Hosting: Vercel (free plan)
-* Target funding flow:

-  * **Year 1:** $10M
-  * **Year 2:** $100M
-  * **Year 3:** $1B
-* Target: Fund **1+ proposal per month**

 ---

 ## **15. Timeline**

-The timeline includes a development and testing phase concluding in December 2025, followed by a full launch in January 2026.
+The timeline includes a development and testing phase concluding in December 2025, followed by a launch in January 2026.
 This schedule allows adequate time for contract testing, website deployment, initial community activation, and smart contract audits.

 * **Dec 2025:** Design → Development → Testing
 * **Jan 2026:** Public Launch

-Immediate next steps include finalizing the website design, coding smart contracts, preparing the Sepolia test environment, and developing automated testing scripts.
-Marketing plans and audit preparations must also begin in parallel.
-Funding for the DAO may involve accelerator programs (such as Binance), venture capital, or angel investment.

 ---

-## **17. Potential Projects**

-quantum machine learning applications, Q-GPT systems, and collaborative initiatives between Japan and Singapore.
-These projects provide high-impact candidates for initial grant rounds and serve as compelling use cases to attract community engagement.

-* QRE (Quantum Risk Engine)
-* Quantum Finance
-* QML for Fraud Detection
-* Q-GPT

 ## **References**